-Once you determined the material used in your frames, you can proceed with the following cleaning methods.
-However, if you’re still unsure of the material used, a soft cloth and warm water should be okay to clean your frames with!
+Once you’ve determined the material used in your frames, you can proceed with the following cleaning methods.
+However, if you’re still unsure of the material used, a soft cloth and warm water is generally the safest route for cleaning your frames.

-Most modern frames are made of high-quality celluloid acetate in gloss or matte finish like Vint & York’s are.
-Of the 69 million Americans who bought prescription spectacles last year, most purchased plastic lenses; glass has gone out of fashion as safety concerns have arisen.
+Most modern frames are made of high-quality celluloid acetate in gloss or matte finish, which is what you’ll find with Vint & York.
+Of the 69 million Americans who bought prescription spectacles last year, most purchased plastic lenses.
+Glass has gone out of fashion, mainly due to safety concerns.

-Now, if you are looking to find out how do you clean tortoise shell glasses especially, be sure to never use anything with ammonia or acid as these substances can actually destroy that beloved vintage pattern.
+Maybe you still have questions, such as How do you clean tortoise shell glasses?
+Never use anything with ammonia or acid to clean tortoise shell lenses, as these substances can actually destroy that beloved vintage pattern.

-Metal eyeglasses frames are highly popular as well since they are light and can have a unique, beautiful antiqued finish.
+Metal eyeglasses frames are highly popular since they are lightweight and can feature a unique, beautiful antiqued finish.